Assembly Rooms, Belfast

 The Assembly Rooms is a Grade B1 listed building in Belfast, Northern Ireland.
 It was built, as the single-storey Exchange, in 1769 by Arthur Chichester, 1st Marquess of Donegall.
 The Marquess expanded to a second floor in 1776 and the building came to be known by its current name.
 It housed the Belfast Harp Festival of 1792, public meetings and, following the Irish Rebellion of 1798, the court martial of rebel leaders.

 The building was converted into a branch of the Belfast Banking Company in 1845.
 It was extended several times and received listed building protection in 1975.
 The bank, now part of Northern Bank, vacated the building in 2000.
 Since then the structure has only been occasionally used and has been subject to vandalism.
-It is on the Northern Ireland Buildings at Risk Register.
+It is on the Northern Ireland Buildings at Risk Register and the watchlist of the World Monuments Fund.